thesadru/disnake/docs/api.rst

 .. function:: on_reaction_add(reaction, user)

     Called when a message has a reaction added to it.
-Similar to :func:`on_message_edit`, if the message is not found in the internal message cache, then this event will not be called.
+Similar to :func:`on_message_edit`, if the message is not fond in the internal message cache, then this event will not be called.
 Consider using :func:`on_raw_reaction_add` instead.

     .. note::